 For a thinner soup, stir in additional chicken broth or milk to reach desired consistency.

-What Spices Go Well with Cream of Cauliflower Soup?
+What Spices Go Well with Roasted Cauliflower Soup?

 From here you are probably going to want add seasonings to taste.